 Natural gas generators are regulated by 40 CFR Part 60 Subpart JJJJ.
 Here, the EPA provides emissions standards manufacturers must meet, emissions standards owners/operators must meet, EPA certification requirements, testing requirements, and compliance requirements.

 EPA terminology describes natural gas generators as Stationary Spark Ignition Internal Combustion Engines (SI ICE).
-The released pollutants from natural gas generators that are regulated by the EPA are: NOx, CO, and VOC (Volatile Organic Compounds).
+The released pollutants from natural gas generators that are regulated by the EPA are: nitrogen oxides (NOx), carbon monoxide (CO), and VOC (Volatile Organic Compounds).

 There are 2 different Tiers of standards for natural gas generators, which are based on both the horsepower and the manufacture date of that particular natural gas generator.
 Each Tier’s standards become progressively more stringent.

 Mesa’s Natural Gas Generators in Regard to Federal Regulations

 Mesa’s natural gas generators are 4-stroke rich burn engines.
 While Mesa’s natural gas generators have the capacity to run on liquid propane (LP), natural gas is deemed the primary fuel.

 All of Mesa’s natural gas generators come EPA certified.
 Mesa’s engine sizes range from 100 HP to 580 HP.